 Accident forgiveness is useful for any driver.
 But some people need it more than others.
 If you fit into any of the categories below, you should consider adding this coverage when you have the chance:

 Teens are new at driving.
 This means they may be more prone to making mistakes or getting into accidents.
 You should consider buying this extra coverage if you have teens on your policy.
 If they’re at fault in a collision, your insurance will forgive it and your rates won’t rise.

 You Have an Accident-Free Record

 You should consider adding accident forgiveness if your driving record’s clean.
 You’d most likely qualify.
 Your rates are probably pretty affordable already.
-But one accident could change all that.
+But one incident could change all that.
 Having this on your policy means that one at-fault accident won’t ruin your low premiums.

 Who Doesn’t Need Accident Forgiveness?

 Accident forgiveness isn’t for everyone.
 You shouldn’t buy it if it costs more than a potential rate increase.
 Talk to your agent to find out how much a potential rate increase would be first.
 This way you can see if it would cost you more money in the long run.